-It can be easy to fall into the roll of the victim, but remember that most stories have two sides.
-If you can take any responsibility from the situation, acknowledge that to yourself – and to the other person, when appropriate.
+It can be easy to fall into the role of the victim, but remember that most stories have two sides.
+If you can take any responsibility for the situation, acknowledge that to yourself—and to the other person, when appropriate.
 Focusing on how you could have handled the situation differently (and how you plan to next time) brings a sense of empowerment.

 4 – Live in the present.

 When you’re completely wrapped up in the here and now, there’s little time or energy to ponder past wrongs.
 Doesn’t it sound like more fun to embrace the present with a spirit of joy and abundance?
 For me, taking time each morning to meditate and pray helps me bring a more focused presence to my days.

 You know those times when we keep replaying past mistakes or shameful moments over and over in our heads?
 It’s a dangerous cycle that can rob our happiness and cause stress levels that can become serious health problems.
 Next time you find yourself replaying incidents over and over, choose to treat yourself with the same kindness you’d show a loved one.
 Breathe deeply and imagine the thoughts just melting away.